jacobkap/crimebythenumbers/docs/pdf-tables2.md

 data <- extract_tables(file = "data/AbbreRptCurrent.pdf")
 ```

-Since the column names are the same of each page, we can set the names manually.
+Since the column names are the same on each page, we can set the names manually.
 There are 20 columns so this will be a lot of writing, but it's simpler and quicker than trying to do it programmatically.
 Since each table will have the same column names, we'll want to create a vector with the column names to use for every table.
 Following normal naming conventions, we'll make everything lowercase and the only punctuation we'll use is an underscore.

 ```r